yinyangsammy/snapshot-location-assessment/README.md

 ## Resolved

-1. It's not really a bug, but the biggest obstacle I faced to completing this site was the monthly charge I kept incurring for using Google Cloud Services with the Maps Javascript API & Places API:
+1. It's not really a bug, but the biggest obstacle I faced to completing this site was the monthly charge I kept incurring for using Google Cloud Services:
     -   I signed up for a free trial ($300 credit included) and was extremely diligent about checking my daily spend, to ensure I hadn't surpassed my credit limit.
 Unfortunately the billing amount you see listed is backdated by one day.
 As I saw the forecasted total bill for the month as £0, I carried on using the services in a dev capacity for the last day of the month, probably doing a further twenty odd city searches.
     -   To my horror, two days later I received a bill for £1800.
 This was owing to my not having restricted which APIs were being triggered during searches and having not set quotas around my potential budget.
-    -   I would recommend any other devs signing up for Google Cloud Services ensure that they have restricted which APIs / SKUs they are using and set quota limits for each day.
+    -   I would recommend any other devs signing up for Google Cloud Services ensure, they have restricted which APIs / SKUs they are using and set quota limits for each day.
-    -   I would also recommend that Google Cloud Services create a much a more transparent and intuitive landing page and guide, so that other students and developers do not fall into the same trap.
+    -   I would also recommend that Google Cloud Services create a much more transparent and intuitive landing page and guide, so that other students and developers do not fall into the same trap.
-    -   Luckily the Google Cloud Services representatives are really kind and really helpful, so they guided me through how to set quotas and restrict APIS and waived my best bill as a goodwill gesture.
+    -   Luckily, the Google Cloud Services representatives are really kind and really helpful, so they guided me through how to set quotas and restrict APIS and waived my first bill as a goodwill gesture.
 Hence my thanks to them later in this README.
+    -   Setting it to Maps Javascript API & Places API only and restricting the daily quota fixed my problem, but unfortunately, even doing five plus city searches per day would have proved prohibitively expensive.

-    -   I solved this problem by using OpenStreetMaps, Leaflet, Nominatim and Overpass.
+    -   I ultimately solved this problem by using OpenStreetMaps, Leaflet, Nominatim and Overpass.

 2. My #name modal, which appears above a country when the user hovers above it, caused me the following problem:

-    -   It would disappear off the screen for countries to the far right of the map.
+    -   It would either disappear off the screen or expand the viewport beyond my body width for countries to the far right of the map.

     -   This was fixed by using a resizeModalByScreen() function and then using modal.style.transform to scale the size of the modal on each screen.
 	// Scale based on screen width